RubyZX67/rubyzx67.github.io/_pages/about.md

 I am currently the Research Development Lead at 2077AI Foundation, where we advance open-source multimodal AI research and collaborate on human-aligned reward modeling and multimodal reasoning pipelines.
 We actively support academic collaborations, research funding initiatives, and internship programs.
 For potential cooperation, please feel free to contact me at ruby@2077ai.com.

-I received my Ph.D. in Architecture, specializing in Spatial Intelligence, from Zhejiang University (advised by Prof. Haoying Han).
+I received my Ph.D. in Architecture, specializing in spatial intelligence, from Zhejiang University (advised by Prof. Haoying Han).
 During my doctoral studies, I was also enrolled in the Joint Ph.D.
 Program at the Singapore-ETH Centre, Future Cities Laboratory (advised by Prof. Thomas Schroepfer).
 I obtained my Bachelor’s degree from Chu Kochen Honors College, Zhejiang University.

 My research interests lie at the intersection of spatial intelligence and embodied AI, with a focus on:
 - Large-scale simulated urban worlds integrating physical and social dynamics.